Guide to Work, Study, Travel and Living Abroad

 Culture shock

-By and large, the Spanish are a warm—sometimes too warm, to the uninitiated American—and welcoming people.
+The Spanish are warm — sometimes too friendly to the uninitiated American — and welcoming people.
 Forget your standards of personal space.
-While limits do exist, especially in the workplace, get used to literally face-to-face conversations, hands clasped around your waist or back as way of greeting, and of course, the double kisses or besos that serve as both hello and goodbye.
+While limits do exist, especially in the workplace, get used to literally face-to-face conversations, hands clasped around your waist or back as a way of greeting, and of course, the double kisses or besos that serve as both hello and goodbye.

 On Xenophobia in Madrid

-For people of color, it should be noted that large scale immigration to Spain is a relatively new phenomenon, and many Spaniards have not yet adjusted to the increasing ethnic diversity of the country.
-As a Taiwanese-American growing up in highly diverse California, I’d never really experienced any form of discrimination.
+For people of color, it should be noted that large-scale immigration to Spain is a relatively new phenomenon, and many Spaniards have not yet adjusted to the increasing ethnic diversity of the country.
+As a Taiwanese-American growing up in highly diverse California, I’d never experienced discrimination.

-However, I found that many madrileños think nothing of pulling their eyes back into a “slanty eye” to describe an Asian person.
+However, many madrileños think nothing of pulling their eyes back into a “slanty eye” to describe an Asian person.
 Since this is a rather offensive gesture, I was shocked when one of the doctors at my internship used it during casual conversation.

 Final Thoughts

-It’s hard to believe that I have less than a month left in this fascinating city before I return to Boston to graduate.
-Soon I won’t be able to tap my abono and head anywhere in Madrid.
-I won’t be able to amble down the Paseo Del Prado, marveling at the neoclassical and baroque architecture that lines the walkway.
+It’s hard to believe I have less than a month left in this fascinating city before I return to Boston to graduate.
+Soon, I won’t be able to tap my abono and head anywhere in Madrid.
+I won’t be able to stroll down the Paseo Del Prado, marveling at the neoclassical and baroque architecture that lines the walkway.
 Nor will I be able to sample the endless, delightful culinary offerings at El Mercado de San Miguel.

 There’s so much left to do, so many places I’d planned to go, and I want to see it all.
-Cramming all of that into 30 days seems an insurmountable mission.
-I am already savoring the memories that I have already made, cherishing the incredible people I have met, and the idea of leaving Madrid with a few stones unturned doesn’t seem so bad.
+Cramming all of that into 30 days seems an impossible mission.
+I am already savoring the memories I have made and cherishing the incredible people I have met, and leaving Madrid with a few stones unturned doesn’t seem so bad.
 Well, you know what they say.
 No pasa nada.

 For More Info